South Boulder Creek - West Trailhead

 Located at the trailhead.

-One picnic table is available at the trailhead.
-It is partly shaded and located next to a pond.
+There are two picnic tables available at the trailhead.
+Both are partly shaded and near a pond.
 Grills and stoves are prohibited.

 Bicycles are not allowed on the trails accessed from this trailhead.